Why I Use Lightroom for Editing Wedding Images

 Ideally, every image a photographer captures would be lit and exposed perfectly straight out of the camera and require no such adjustments.
 But if there's one single defining characteristic of wedding photography, it would be the fast-moving, dynamic nature of the environment we shoot in.
 We generally don't have the luxury of time to set up perfect lighting for every shot.

 The end result, straight out of the camera, is likely going to be a shot with the background too bright and yellow, and the couple too dark and blue.
-There are various methods that can be employed to improve this image, but none are more effective and efficient than Lightroom's AI masking.
+With a "Select Subject" AI mask, I can instantly select the couple (and/or the background) and shift the exposure and white balance.

-The biggest flaw with this feature when it was originally introduced was that it was cumbersome to make adjustments of this kind to one image and sync those changes to other images... after syncing or pasting settings that included an AI mask, you had to click a button on each of those images, one by one, to recalculate the mask.
+The biggest flaw with this feature when it was originally introduced was that it was cumbersome to make adjustments of this kind to one image and sync those changes to other images... after syncing or pasting settings that included an AI mask, you had to manually click a button on each of those target images, one by one, to recalculate the mask.
 However, in the June 2022 update this was remedied, with AI masks now automatically being recalculated when image settings are synced or pasted.

 The Adobe team continues to improve AI masking.
 The original Select Subject mask creation command, which usually does a great job at selecting the primary subject(s) in the photo, whether one person or multiple, has been supplemented with the addition of being able to select individual people.
 When you open the Masking tool, Lightroom Classic will detect as many of the people in the image as it can see, and give you the option of just selecting certain individuals (one or multiple).
 But wait, that's not all!
 Once you select a person, you also have the option of drilling down to even more levels of detail if you'd like, for instance only selecting that person's hair, eyes, teeth, face skin, body skin, etc. Want to apply an adjustment only to their lips?
 Or specifically to the eye sclera (the white portion of the eyes)?
 Or just their eyebrows?
 You can do that.